overture-stack/SONG/song-python-sdk/docs/tutorial.rst

     study_client = StudyClient(api)

-If the study you submitting a payload to does not exist, then create a :class:`Study <overture_song.entities.Study>` entity,
+If the study associated with the payload does not exist, then create a :class:`Study <overture_song.entities.Study>` entity,

 .. code-block:: python